Rogers Communications Inc. (RCI) CEO Joe Natale on Q1 2020 Results - Earnings Call Transcript

 Vince Valentini

 Thanks very much guys and congrats for all the hard work you're doing to help your employees and society through this.
 A couple of questions on the costs.
-The $90 million reduction in your cash costs for equipment subsidies in Q1, Tony, can you talk to us a little bit about how much of that translated into an EBITDA benefit and under IFRS 15 with more significant reductions in 2Q will we see like a quarter of that or 40% of that benefit EBITDA in 2020 or does it really get stretched out over two years?
+The $90 million reduction in your cash costs for equipment subsidies in Q1, Tony, can you talk to us a little bit about how much of that translated into an EBITDA benefit and under IFRS 15 with more significant reductions in 2Q?
+Will we see like a quarter of that or 40% of that benefit EBITDA in 2020 or does it really get stretched out over two years?

 Tony Staffieri

 Thanks for your question Vince.
 It's a combination of both factors actually.
-So we saw $90 million in Q1, as you said.
+So, we saw $90 million in Q1, as you said.
 The volumes of handsets that we see today are running 50% to 60% lower year-on-year.
 You're going to see two aspects.
-Some of it will flow through right away under IFRS accounting as we allocate some of the total contract revenues to hardware revenue, you'll see some of that in better margins in Q2, we saw some of that in Q1, expect to see slightly more in Q2.
-So the handsets that are being sold and offered, there's much less of a discount than you would have seen previously.
+Some of it will flow through right away under IFRS accounting as we allocate some of the total contract revenues to hardware revenue.
+You'll see some of that in better margins in Q2.
+You saw some of that in Q1, expect to see slightly more in Q2.
+So, of the handsets that are being sold and offered, there's much less of a discount than you would have seen previously.

-And so that's a continuation of trend that we saw in January, February and comes together with installment financing and that piece of it seems to be going well.
-The second piece of it will be seen over 24 months of the contract term.
-And so that one is a lot harder to predict but all that to say is between those two items the number will be higher in Q2.
+And so, that's a continuation of trend that we saw in January, February and comes together with installment financing and that piece of it seems to be going well.
+The second piece of it will be seen over 24 months of the contract term, and so that one is a lot harder to predict, but all that to say is between those two items the number will be higher in Q2.

 Vince Valentini

 And just a couple of quick cost ones.
 I'll throw them both out there.
 One, I'm not quite sure I understand your Blue Jays salaries comment.
-Is that you're saying that you had planned to have lower salaries this year versus last year and that showed up?
-Or are you saying that the players are actually not being paid when the games are happening?
-And then, perhaps can you just confirm, there was no bad debt allowance in Q1, you're not taking any reserves for trying to predict what bad debt might be at this time, and just going to wait until the second half?
+Is that you're saying that you had planned to have lower salaries this year versus last year and that showed up or are you saying that the players are actually not being paid when the games are happening?
+And then, perhaps can you just confirm, there was no bad debt allowance in Q1, you're not taking any reserves for trying to predict what bad debt might be at this time, and it is going to wait until the second half?
 That's it from me.
 Thanks.

 Joe Natale